galister/wlx-overlay-s/README.md

 ## X11 limitations

 DPI scaling and upright screens are not supported on X11.
+These might display incorrectly or mess up your mouse position.